-If you look at the body of a Daddy-longlegs with your magnifying glass, you'll see why it's not a spider.
+If you look at the body of a harvestman with your magnifying glass, you'll see why it's not a spider.
 First of all, instead of its body consisting of two parts, as with the spider, the parts being the cephalothorax and the abdomen, harvestmen have just one thing.
 As the picture at the right shows, a harvestman has its head, thorax, and abdomen all fused together into just one big body.
 Compare that with the spider diagram at the left, showing that spiders are distinctly separated into two distinct parts.
 Another big difference is that most spiders have eight eyes, while harvestmen just possess two.

-You don't need to be afraid of Daddy Longlegs because they have no venom at all.
+You don't need to be afraid of harvestmen because they have no venom or fangs at all.
 I know that many people say "Though they have mouthparts so small they can't bite, they have the most poisonous of all venoms in the animal kingdom."
 This is just one of those "urban myths" going around.

-The most disconcerting thing that can happen with a Daddy Longlegs is that if you try to handle one, one or more of its legs might fall off.
+The most disconcerting thing that can happen with a harvestman is that if you try to handle one, one or more of its legs might fall off.
 This may be an adaptation to help the critter escape its predators.
-Unfortunately, the loss of legs can be fairly serious to a Daddy Longlegs because its legs are important sensory organs.
+Unfortunately, the loss of legs can be fairly serious to a harvestman because its legs are important sensory organs.
 One student of harvestman life once wrote, "A study of harvestmen is a study of legs."
 That's because the legs, especially the second pair, serve as ears, nose, tongue, and perhaps even as supplementary "eyes."
 The legs are loaded with nerves and literally thousands of tiny sense organs that lie inside microscopic slits in the legs.

-Every ten days or so the average Daddy Longlegs molts.
+Every ten days or so the average harvestman molts.
 It splits open its body case, or exoskeleton, then takes about 20 minutes to drag its long legs from their old casings.